Organised by SixtyEight Art Institute

-The Work of Living Labour is a process-oriented and performative exhibition that uses a re-conceptualization of the concept of living labour as a point of departure to broadened reflections on the evolving status of our production systems.
-Including their spatial expressions; socio-political responses; and/or their aesthetic/technological implementations associated with them.
-Which for a lack of a better word they go on to define–but also form–the terms of labour.
-With this in mind, can new scenarios be imagined to actively reshape new ways of working?
-Not only to produce the material and immaterial world we live in? but also to what kind of relations and qualities we want to see emerging in the near-future for the role of work?
+The Work of Living Labour is a process-oriented and performative exhibition that rethinks the concept of living labour as a point of departure for reflecting on the evolving status of our production systems.
+This includes their spatial expressions, socio-political responses, and the aesthetic/technological implementations associated with them.
+With this in mind, can new scenarios be imagined which actively reshape ways of working?
+Not only to produce the material and immaterial world we live in, but also with regard to what kind of relations and qualities we want to see emerging in the near-future for the role of work.
 To this end, the exhibition will explore thematic research material developed by reWork, which is a Copenhagen-based strategic design and architecture office using curatorial and artistic practice as an instrument to investigate concepts of work.

 Work defines the modern world in a more encompassing manner than any other activity.
 It does not include every productive activity, but rather the ones that are socially recognised as producers of value.
 Moreover, the organisation of everyday life is orchestrated by the structural system of work and despite the decreasing presence of the factory as a symbol for sites of production, its logic has entered and dominated every single aspect of life.
 Where the subjectivity of every human being has also intertwined with the 'productive' as labour, and as a result, the individual as subject has become productive as much as the product itself.

 Work, at the same time, is deeply challenged by the increase of automation, climate change, and many other factors that are inevitably forcing governments, business, unions and individuals to question how work and productivity will be performed in the future.
 To challenge the current organisation of work requires a confrontation not only with the political influence of work but also in its moralisation.
 Work does not simply exist out of economic necessity but is widely instantiated by individual moral practice and as a collective obligation.
 For this reason, work pervades everyone’s life but as an activity it is mostly left unquestioned.
-Leaving new openings to ideas such as non-productive labour, and as such, what is it?
+This leaves new openings to ideas such as non-productive labour, and what this might encompass?